dend/dend/README.md

 # 👋 Hi, I am Den!

 Hi!
 I am an engineer, currently working on helping scale Developer Relations at Microsoft.
 I am based in **Vancouver, British Columbia**.
-You can learn more about what I do [on my own blog](https://den.dev/about/).
+You can learn more about what I do [on my website](https://den.dev/about/).

-Outside of my full-time job, I tend to work on many projects, as many as time permits, but my focus is _mostly_ around the following areas:
+Outside of my full-time job, I tend to work on quite a few projects, as many as time permits, but my focus is _mostly_ around the following areas:

 |   | Area | Why is it interesting? |
 |:--|:-----|:-----------------------|